wxMaxima-developers/wxmaxima/info/wxmaxima.md

 This sets the font for the numbers to Arial with size 30, the size for the xlabel and ylabel font to 20 (with the default font).

 Read the Maxima and Gnuplot documentation for further information.
+Note: Gnuplot seems to have issues with larger font sizes, see [wxMaxima issue 1966](https://github.com/wxMaxima-developers/wxmaxima/issues/1966).

 ## Embedding graphics